Mothetjoa Metsing

 Mothetjoa Metsing (born 2 February 1967) is a former Deputy Prime Minister of Lesotho.
 He is a member and current leader of the Lesotho Congress for Democracy (LCD).
 He served in the government of Prime Minister Tom Thabane between 2012 and 2015.
 In 2014, he was involved in controversy over an alleged coup attempt against the prime minister that was eventually resolved over calls for an early election.

 Political career

 Before the 2012 general election, the ruling Lesotho Congress for Democracy suffered a split because of Prime Minister Pakalitha Mosisili's refusal to cede power.
 Mosisili then founded a new party called the Democratic Congress.
 LCD Secretary-General Mothetjoa Metsing then moved to lead the LCD.
-Tom Thabane leads another faction that broke away in 2006, the All Basotho Convention.
+Tom Thabane led another faction, the All Basotho Convention, that had broken away from the LCD in 2006.
 The LCD's Metsing said that he would not take part in a national unity government.
-In like measure the ABC ruled out working with the LCD.
-Yet after the election, the two parties, along with the Basotho National Party, were part of a coalition government.
+Similarly, the ABC ruled out working with the LCD.
+Yet after the election, the two parties, along with the Basotho National Party, joined hands in a coalition government.